 | Best for | A man who wants a tough, modern band | A classic solitaire look and lifetime sizing |

-Read the table honestly and the split is clear.
+The split comes down to what you want the ring to do.
 If the goal is a durable men's band at a fair price, tungsten wins on value and toughness.
 If the goal is a resizable heirloom with a raised diamond, the precious metal wins.
 For a closer look at where the money goes, our tungsten ring price guide lays out what you should actually pay.

 The honest pros and cons of a tungsten engagement ring

-What tungsten does well.
-It is hard, so the finish stays sharp through daily wear that would mark up gold.
-It is dense, so it feels like a serious ring rather than a thin token.
-It is affordable, which means you can put the budget where it counts instead of into markup.
+Tungsten does a few things well.
+It's hard, so the finish stays sharp through daily wear that would mark up gold.
+It's dense, so it feels like a serious ring rather than a thin token.
+It's affordable, which means you can put the budget where it counts instead of into markup.
 Most quality tungsten is also nickel-bonded and sits well with sensitive skin, a point we cover in our guide to whether tungsten rings are hypoallergenic.

-Where tungsten falls short.
-It cannot be resized, so getting the size right the first time is on you.
-It will not carry a tall solitaire.
-And while it is hard, it is not indestructible: under a sharp, extreme impact a tungsten ring can crack rather than bend.
-That failure mode is actually a safety feature, because the ring can be cracked off in an emergency instead of trapping your finger, which we explain in our piece on whether a tungsten ring can be cut off.
+Tungsten falls short in a few places too.
+It can't be resized, so getting the size right the first time is on you, and it won't carry a tall solitaire.
+It's hard, but not immune to damage: under a sharp, extreme impact a tungsten ring can crack rather than bend.
+That failure mode is actually a safety feature, since the ring can be cracked off in an emergency instead of trapping your finger, which we explain in our piece on whether a tungsten ring can be cut off.
 For the full tradeoff list across all uses, see tungsten rings: pros and cons.

 Can you set a diamond or stone in tungsten?

-You can, within limits.
-A tungsten engagement ring can carry a small flush-set or channel-set stone, where the gem sits down inside the band rather than up on prongs.
-Cubic zirconia, lab diamonds, and small natural stones all work in this format, and the low-profile setting suits a man's hand better than a tall solitaire anyway.
+You can, within limits: a tungsten engagement ring can carry a small flush-set or channel-set stone, where the gem sits inside the band rather than up on prongs.
+Cubic zirconia, lab diamonds, and small natural stones all work this way, and the low-profile setting suits a man's hand better than a tall solitaire anyway.

-The other route is an inlay.
-Instead of a faceted center stone, many tungsten rings run a strip of contrasting material down the middle: stone, wood, antler, or a cosmic-look mineral.
-It reads as a statement without catching on gloves or pockets.
-If that direction appeals to you, our guide to stone inlay wedding bands covers how the materials pair, and a piece like Nova shows what a cosmic stone inlay looks like in the metal.
+The other style is an inlay.
+Instead of a faceted center stone, many tungsten rings run a strip of contrasting materials down the center: stone, wood, antler, or a cosmic-looking mineral.
+This style looks great, is a conversation starter, and won't snag on anything.
+Our guide to stone inlay wedding bands describes how the materials blend, and a piece like Nova is a great example of a cosmic stone inlay in metal.

 Sizing and resizing: the one thing to get right

-This is the single most important part of buying a tungsten engagement ring, so slow down here.
-Because tungsten cannot be resized, the size you order is the size you keep.
-A jeweler can stretch or shrink a gold band later, but a tungsten ring that runs too big or too small has to be swapped for a new one.
+This is the single most important thing to know when buying a tungsten engagement ring.
+Because tungsten can't be resized, the size you order is the size you get.
+A jeweler can stretch or shrink a gold band later, but a tungsten ring that runs too big or too small has to be replaced.

 How to choose a tungsten engagement ring

 Once the size is handled, the rest is about the look and how it fits your life.
-Start with width.
-A 6mm band reads a little more refined and disappears on the hand, while an 8mm band makes more of a statement.
+Start with width: a 6mm band reads more refined and disappears on the hand, while an 8mm band makes more of a statement.
 If you work with your hands, a lower-profile beveled or domed edge is more comfortable under gloves.

 Then pick a finish that matches the man.
-A matte black band like Monolith looks modern and hides everyday wear well, which is why it is a common first pick for guys who have never worn a ring.
+A matte black band like Monolith looks modern and hides everyday wear well, which is why it's a common first pick for guys who've never worn a ring.
 A clean silver-tone band like Ingot plays the classic-engagement-ring role in a tougher material.
-If you want a hint of warmth, a black band with a rose gold interior like Helm splits the difference.
+A black band with a rose gold interior like Helm splits the difference if you want a hint of warmth.
 Browse the full tungsten rings collection or the wider men's wedding bands range to see the profiles side by side.

 Common questions about tungsten engagement rings